Mi5sssss/ECSE_6320_Advanced_Computer_System/project1/readme.md

 ## Result

+The size of `input.data` is 7.7 GB, and `output.data` after compression is 6.4 GB.

 We collect the time consumption under different number of threads as following shown.
-The fastest case is using 5 threads giving out a result of 12371 miliseconds performance.
+The fastest case is using 5 threads giving out a result of `12371` miliseconds performance.
 The CPU we used is `Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz`, which contains `40` cores.

 ![Fig.1 time_consumption](./time_consumption.svg)
 Fig.1 time consumption under different number of thread

 ## Conclusion
 From Fig.1, the trend of time consumption with the increasing of number of threads is declining first then growing to a level-off value.

+This is a trade-off between compression speed and loading speed from disk.
+The compression speed is impacted by number of threads that used in the experiment while the compression speed for the specific disk is fixed.
+Once the blocks are queued for loading and writing, the total speed would be impacted.

+Overall, if we want to increase the speed or reduce the time consumption, proper number of worker threads should be taken into consideration, or changing disk with better performance.